webdriverio/appium-boilerplate/docs/APPIUM.md

 Appium Desktop is an open source app which gives us the ability of the Appium automation server in a UI.
 It is a combination of a few Appium-related tools:

 - A graphical interface for the Appium Server.
 You can set options, start/stop the server, see logs, etc...
-- An Inspector that you can use to look at your app's elements, get basic information about them, and perform basic interactions with them.
+- An Inspector (installed separately) that you can use to look at your app's elements, get basic information about them, and perform basic interactions with them.
 This is useful as a way to learn about Appium or as a way to learn about your app so you can write tests for it.

 This tool is mainly used to view the UI-hierarchy and locate elements to be sure that all elements can be found.